 - A family, business or personal relationship with another employee with whom a reporting relationship exists.
 This applies whether the relationship is direct or indirect and whether it is superior-to-subordinate or subordinate-to-superior. - A relationship with an officer of any MDU Resources company. - A relationship with another corporate employee whose career or terms and conditions of employment may be affected by the reporting employee.

 Electric Company ESG/Sustainability Quantitative Information

-Parent Company:

-Operating Company(s):
+Parent Company: Operating Company(s): MDU Resources

-Business Type(s):
+Operating Company(s): Business Type(s):

-State(s) of Operation: